 We work with translators who are native speakers of these variants, and others, and will match a translator to you project who is a native speaker of the same variation of Chin as your audience, to ensure that the translations will be well-received and relevant to your target audience.

-According to the 2016 Census, there are 4807 Chin Hakha speakers in Australia.
-This is the only Chin variant for which data was taken, however, if you want to know more about Chin languages in Australia, feel free to chat with our Translation Strategy team, who have an extensive real-world understanding of this demographic in Australia.
+According to the 2016 Census, there are 4807 Chin Hakha speakers in Australia compared to the 2021 Census data with 6,394 Chin speakers.
+This is the only Chin variant for which data was taken, however, if you want to know more about Chin languages in Australia, feel free to chat with our Account Management team, who have an extensive real-world understanding of this demographic in Australia.